 Learn how to make a pinecone wreath for Christmas in minutes with just a few supplies – this DIY pinecone wreath is such a lovely holiday and winter display!

 Skills Required: Beginner.
 Even if you’ve never crafted before, you should be able to tackle this project pretty easily.
 You’ll be painting and gluing pinecones to a wreath form.

 Hi DIY Candy friends!
 This is Liz from The Pretty Life Girls and today I’m going to show you the fun holiday wreaths I made for my dining room for just pennies.
-I’m going to show you how to make a pinecone wreath – one of my favorite Christmas crafts of all time.
+I’m going to show you how to make a pinecone wreath for your Christmas decor – one of my favorite Christmas crafts of all time.

 These mini Christmas wreaths are simple to put together, will looks gorgeous in your home, and cost less than a milkshake at DQ.